pvbecker/libexif/readme.md

 > $ make

-on the /exiftest directory and a binary named 'exiftest' will be generated in the project's build directory.
+on the /exifdump directory and a binary named 'exifdump' will be generated in the project's build directory.

 ### Creating an installable package for the library
 This is done via the **create_package.sh** script.
 In order to generate it, run